-At the end of 2018, 44% of Sonae Sierra Shopping Centres were individually granted ISO 14001 certification, setting the grounds for the following corporate achievements, in the period 2002 to 2018:
+At the end of 2019, 36% of Sonae Sierra Shopping Centres were individually granted ISO 14001 certifications, setting the grounds for the following corporate achievements, in the period 2002 to 2019:

-- Electricity consumption fell 49%;
+- Electricity consumption fell 54%;

 - Recycling rates increased from 19% to 66% of total waste generated;

-- Water efficiency improved 21%.
+- Water efficiency improved 35%.

-Environmental efficiency measures implemented since 2002, which led to the above results, allowed Sonae Sierra to avoid €25,000,000 (twenty five million euro) of costs in 2018.
+Environmental efficiency measures implemented since 2002, which led to the above results, allowed Sonae Sierra to avoid €16,800,000 (sixteen million and eight hundred thousand euros) of costs in 2019.

-During the development phase of Shopping Centres, 26 of Sonae Sierra's construction projects were granted individual ISO 14001 certification for their outstanding environmental practices during construction, up until now.
+During the development phase of Shopping Centres, 27 of Sonae Sierra's construction projects were granted individual ISO 14001 certification for their outstanding environmental practices during construction, up until now.

-Sonae Sierra's performance in the Global Real Estate Sustainability Benchmark (GRESB) has been strong since its outset, and in 2018 we maintained our position among the leaders in the GRESB attaining 5 Star and Green Star status.
-The Sierra Fund was ranked 3rd in the non-listed European retail sector and 6th in European retail overall; the Sierra Portugal Fund was placed 13th and 18th in these respective categories, and Iberia Coop 17th and 22th.
-The three funds ranked 4th in the Health & Well-Being category amongst non-listed European retail companies.
+Sonae Sierra's performance in the Global Real Estate Sustainability Benchmark (GRESB) has been strong since its outset, and in 2019 we maintained our position among the leaders in the GRESB attaining 5 Star and Green Star status.
+The Sierra Fund was ranked 3rd in the Southern European non-listed companies.

 External recognition of the work performed by Sonae Sierra is shown by the awards it was granted over the last years.

 Some of the awards received by Sonae Sierra include:

-- o Dupont Safety Award in 2007 in the category Visible Management Commitment; - European Risk Management Award in 2009, 2010 and 2011, respectively, in the categories Best Risk Training Programme, Best Environmental Risk Control and Most Innovative Use of IT or other Technology, for its inspection system in Health and Safety; - DuPont Safety Award finalist, in 2011, for its exemplary performance and dedication to build safer Shopping Centres for children; - o Forbes Green Awards, in 2015, in the category Green strategy in developing and operating shopping centres; - o Silver Stevie® Prize, in 2018, in the category Energy Industry Innovation of the Year of the International Business Awards®, one of the largest company world recognition programmes.
+- o Dupont Safety Award in 2007 in the category Visible Management Commitment; - European Risk Management Award in 2009, 2010 and 2011, respectively, in the categories Best Risk Training Programme, Best Environmental Risk Control and Most Innovative Use of IT or other Technology, for its inspection system in Health and Safety; - o DuPont Safety Award finalist, in 2011, for its exemplary performance and dedication to build safer Shopping Centres for children; - o Forbes Green Awards, in 2015, in the category Green strategy in developing and operating shopping centres; - o Silver Stevie® Prize, in 2018, in the category Energy Industry Innovation of the Year of the International Business Awards®, one of the largest company world recognition programmes.